You can apply for a family law protection order in family court (in either Provincial Court or Supreme Court) if:

 Can you get legal help to apply for a protection order?

-If you apply for a family law protection order, it's best to have a family law lawyer help you go to court and advise you about other options for protection.
+If you apply for a family law protection order, it's best to have a family law lawyer help you go to court and advise you about all the options for protection.
 You can hire a lawyer or talk to Legal Aid to find out if you can get a free lawyer.

 To find out more, see: